Blog: Converted Wristwatches - Transitional? No.Copyright © David Boettcher 2005 - 2023 all rights reserved.

 At the start of the war there was such a demand from newly commissioned officers for wristwatches that the supply of new wristwatches couldn't keep up.
 At this time, fob watches were converted into wristwatches for officers determined to kit up and get to the front before the fighting was over, which in 1914 it was expected to be by Christmas.

-The answer lies in the sudden overwhelming demand for wristwatches from newly commissioned officers getting kitted out for the front in the Great War.
-The unusual features; fixed wire lugs, luminous dial, lack of seconds indication, show that this watch started life in 1909 as a small open face pendant or fob watch that was converted into a wristwatch at the Longines factory in 1915.
+The principal feature of Longines No. 2,241,923 shown in the photograph that would have not been found on a Longines wristwatch made in 1909; the luminous dial and hands, show that this watch started life in 1909 as a small open face pendant or fob watch that was converted into a wristwatch, a trench watch with a luminous dial, at the Longines factory in 1915.

-The Great War created a huge demand for wristwatches.
+World War One created a huge demand for wristwatches.
 Initially Longines was able to fill orders with purpose made wristwatches, but by 1915 demand was outstripping supply.
 Thirteen ligne open face fob watches were a suitable size for wristwatches, so fob watches like number 2,241,923 were drawn from stock and converted to wristwatches by removing the bow and cutting down the pendant, soldering wire lugs to the case and fitting a new luminous dial and hands.

-If you have any questions or comments, please don't hesitate to to get in touch via my Contact Me page.
+If you have any comments or questions, please don't hesitate to get in touch via my Contact Me page.

-Copyright © David Boettcher 2006 - 2020 all rights reserved.
-This page updated March 2020.
+Copyright © David Boettcher 2005 - 2023 all rights reserved.
+This page updated December 2023.
 W3CMVS.
 Back to the top of the page.